 Commenting on the results, Jean-Marie Barillère, co-president of the Comité Champagne and president of the Union des Maisons de Champagne (UMC), said: “Despite the crisis, champagne remains dear to the hearts of consumers who feel the need to keep something exceptional in their everyday lives, to choose quality products when so many other pleasures are unavailable due to the health crisis.
 It is the strength and power of our appellation to be the champion of prestige and above all quality among our consumers.”

 Champagne Sales in France in 2020

-Already in retreat before the covid-19 crisis, the French market continued to fall with 144 million bottles sold in 2020 (-20%).
+Already in decline before the covid-19 crisis, the French market continued to shrink.

 Champagne Exports in 2020